rmsk2/6502profiler/README.md

 ```

-The file names are interpreted relative to the directory specified by the `AcmeTestDir` configuration entry.
-Here an example for a test
+The file names in this file are interpreted relative to the directory specified by the `AcmeTestDir` configuration entry.

-driver and a test script.
-Let's say we want to test the subroutine `simpleLoop` defined in `test_loop.a` in the source directory.
-This
+Here an example for a test driver and a test script.
+Let's say we want to test the subroutine `simpleLoop` defined in `test_loop.a`
-routine is exepcted to copy a four byte vector stored at the load addres plus three bytes to the memory starting a the load address
+in the source directory.
+This routine is exepcted to copy a four byte vector stored at the load addres plus three bytes to the memory
-plus seven bytes.
-The test driver looks as follows and is store as `test1.a` in the test directory.
+starting a the load address plus seven bytes.
+The test driver looks as follows and is stored as `test1.a` in the test directory.

 ```
 * = $0800